ENCODE-DCC/caper/DETAILS.md

+## Important features of Caper

+* **Similar CLI**: Caper has a similar CLI as Cromwell.

+* **Built-in backends**: You don't need your own backend configuration file.
+Caper provides built-in backends.

+* **Automatic transfer between local/cloud storages**: You can use URIs (e.g. `gs://`, `http(s)://` and `s3://`) instead of paths in a command line arguments, also in your input JSON file.
+Files associated with these URIs will be automatically transfered to a specified temporary directory on a target remote storage.

+* **Deepcopy for input JSON file**: Recursively copy all data files in (`.json`, `.tsv` and `.csv`) to a target remote storage.
+Use `--deepcopy` for this feature.

+* **Docker/Singularity integration**: You can run a WDL workflow in a specifed docker/singularity container.

+* **MySQL database integration**: Caper defaults to use Cromwell's built-in HyperSQL DB to store metadata of all workflows.
+However, we also provide shell scripts to run a MySQL database server in a docker/singularity container.
+Using Caper with those databases will allow you to use Cromwell's [call-caching](https://cromwell.readthedocs.io/en/develop/Configuring/#call-caching) to re-use outputs from previous successful tasks.
+This will be useful to resume a failed workflow where it left off.

+* **One configuration file for all**: You may not want to repeat writing same command line parameters for every pipeline run.
+Define parameters in a configuration file at `~/.caper/default.conf`.

+* **One server for six backends**: Built-in backends allow you to submit pipelines to any local/remote backend specified with `-b` or `--backend`.

+* **Cluster engine support**: SLURM, SGE and PBS are currently supported locally.

+* **Easy workflow management**: Find all workflows submitted to a Cromwell server by workflow IDs (UUIDs) or `str_label` (special label for a workflow submitted by Caper `submit` and `run`).
+You can define multiple keywords with wildcards (`*` and `?`) to search for matching workflows.
+Abort, release hold, retrieve metadata JSON for them.

+* **Automatic subworkflow packing**: Caper automatically creates an archive (`imports.zip`) of all imports and send it to Cromwell server/run.

+* **Special label** (`str_label`): You have a string label, specified with `-s` or `--str-label`, for your workflow so that you can search for your workflow by this label instead of Cromwell's workflow UUID (e.g. `f12526cb-7ed8-4bfa-8e2e-a463e94a61d0`).

 ## List of parameters

 We highly recommend to use a default configuration file described in the section [Configuration file](#configuration-file).
 Note that both dash (`-`) and underscore (`_`) are allowed for key names in a configuration file.